 Behind The Scenes: What Is The OFSC and How Was It Formed?

 As a snowmobiler, why should you read this article?
 Because it’s all too easy to take the OFSC Prescribed Snowmobile Trail system for granted.
-These recreational trails seem to appear by magic every winter, but 30,000 kilometres don’t just happen by chance.
+These recreational trails seem to appear by magic every winter, but it doesn’t just happen by chance.
 So we hope that this look at what really goes on behind the scenes at the OFSC will help you better understand and appreciate why we became and need to stay well organized…

 Annual General Meeting

 The Ontario Federation of Snowmobile Clubs (OFSC) hosts its Annual General Meeting (AGM) & Convention each September.
 This important event provides the opportunity for club volunteers from across the province to discuss current issues, share ideas and participate in business decisions.
-At AGM, delegates representing our 181 clubs, associations and chapters provide direction to the OFSC Board of Governors through formal motions and approve board members for the year.
+At AGM, delegates representing our 179 clubs provide direction to the OFSC Board of Governors through formal motions and approve board members for the upcoming year.

 The OFSC is fundamentally a grassroots, volunteer driven federation, so AGM is an important, recurring landmark for organized snowmobiling in Ontario.
 But much more occurs year round behind the scenes that you should know.
 Let’s start our walk-thru of organized snowmobiling with a little history…